 Externship program credit will not be awarded for activities that substantially resemble a summer job or post-graduation employment, nor for programs with an organization engaged in providing legal services for a profit, nor for judicial clerkships.
 Students may earn twelve credit hours for a fall or winter term externship and eight credit hours for a summer term externship.
 No compensation may be received during the semester of externship study.
 Financial aid during an approved externship is available to students who meet the regular eligibility requirements.

-Students interested in pursuing externships should read the guidelines available in the information rack outside 313 Hutchins Hall and consult either Amy Sankaran or Assistant Dean Christine Gregory for guidance and more details about opportunities, procedures, and approval.
+Students interested in pursuing externships should read the guidelines available in the information rack outside 313 Hutchins Hall and consult Amy Sankaran, director of externships and pro bono programs, for guidance and more details about opportunities, procedures, and approval.
 More information on externships is also available here.